kanieladenis/My_Data_Science_Notes/yil.md

 20220210 - Yesterday I: continued work on the nlp project.
 I finshed answer the exploration question, got a two visuals.
 I also completed modeling using logistics regression and got a 80% accuracy but was overfit.
 20220211 - Yesterday I: worked on the nlp project.
 I updated moduels for viz, modeling, helped with the final report, and helped chirstian with his modleing fuction.
 20220214 - Yesterday I: learned about Apachi Spark.
 I learned how to create a spark dataframe from a pandas dataframe, how to manipulate the dataframe using python to spark interpreter.
+20220215 - Yesterday I: went through the prepare lesson of Spark with Adam. then I learned some wrangle with spark from Ravinder.